Pattern recognition in the nucleation kinetics of non-equilibrium self-assembly

 We specified our design problem by picking arbitrary images as training sets shown in \figref{fig:phasedesign}[d].
 Note that images in one class share no more resemblance than images across classes, e.g., class H is Hodgkin, Hopfield, Horse etc, though the number of pixels and grayscale histogram were standardized across images (see Methods).
 In this way, the number of distinct images per class (6 in the experiments presented below) tests the flexibility of decision surfaces inherent to this self-assembling molecular system as a classifier.

 We then used an optimization algorithm (see \figref{fig:phasedesign}[c] and Methods) on $\theta$ that sought to maximize nucleation of the on-target structure for the concentration pattern corresponding to each image while also minimizing off-target nucleation.
-That is, our algorithm sought to map high concentration pixels in each image (e.g., Moser) to co-localized tiles in the corresponding on-target structure (here, M) to enhance nucleation, while mapping those same pixels to scattered tiles in undesired structures (here, A and H).
+That is, our algorithm sought to map high concentration pixels in each image (e.g., Mitscherlich) to colocalized tiles in the corresponding on-target structure (here, M) to enhance nucleation, while mapping those same pixels to scattered tiles in undesired structures (here, A and H).
 Note that this map $\theta$ is simultaneously optimized for all images and not independently for each image.
-Hence no map $\theta$ might be able to perfectly satisfy all the above requirements simultaneously for all images in all classes; analogous to associative memory capacity~\autocite{Hopfield1982-yy, Amit1985-as,Murugan2015-ps}, we theoretically explore the limits of this classifier in \efigref{extfig:capacity}.
+Hence no map $\theta$ might be able to perfectly satisfy all the above requirements simultaneously for all images in all classes; analogous to associative memory capacity~\autocite{Hopfield1982-yy, Amit1985-as,Murugan2015-ps}, performance drops as one attempts to train more patterns (\efigref{extfig:capacity}).

-\paragraph{P12: Pattern recognition experiments.} For pattern recognition experiments, we enhanced concentrations of tiles in the SHAM mix in accordance to each of the 18 training images (using the optimized $\theta$) and annealed each of the 18 mixes with a 150 h ramp from 48\,\degC to 45\,\degC.
-We found that the 18 training images yielded highly selective correct nucleation, as verified by AFM imaging and real-time fluorescence quenching (\figref{fig:patternexp} and \efigref{extfig:patterns}).
+For pattern recognition experiments, we enhanced concentrations of tiles in the SHAM mix in accordance to each of the 18 training images (using the optimized $\theta$) and annealed each of the 18 mixes with a 150 h ramp from 48\,\degC to 45\,\degC.
+As verified by AFM imaging and real-time fluorescence quenching, we found that the 18 training images yielded correct nucleation, in the sense that there was more of the correct shape than any other shape, and in all but 5 cases was highly (more than 80\%) selective (\figref{fig:patternexp}).